This article aims to help Machine Learning practitioners who are starting out to:

 2. DATA COLLECTION AND LABELLING.

 Data is the pillar of any Machine Learning project.
 According to Andrew Ng, the founder of deeplearning.ai, the development and test set should come from the same distribution.
 The two sets have a significant impact on the performance of the model.
 You should strive to improve your data quality, as this will have an effect on your model performance.
-Carry out Exploratory Data Analysis(EDA) to understand your data before going into the modeling stage; this will mostly involve using the tools such a Jupyter Notebook, R, SPSS, Tableau, or Pandas to gain insights of the data.
+Carry out Exploratory Data Analysis(EDA) to understand your data before going into the modelling stage; this will mostly involve using the tools such a Jupyter Notebook, R, SPSS, Tableau, or Pandas to gain insights of the data.

 3. MODEL EXPLORATION AND BUILDING.